Ajit411021/ServiceBusExplorer/README.md

 - [Cross Platform Notifications using Windows Azure Notifications Hub](http://channel9.msdn.com/Shows/Cloud+Cover/Episode-116-Cross-Platform-Notifications-using-Windows-Azure-Notifications-Hub) by Elio Damaggio, Nick Harris and Chris Risner.

 # Alternative Service Bus Management Tools
-Service Bus Explorer is only on of the management tools available for Azure Service Bus.
+Service Bus Explorer is only one of the management tools available for Azure Service Bus.

 Here are a couple of alternatives: